HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 A good rule of thumb for lossless compression is that it should reduce file sizes by a 2:1 ratio (which would work out to 12 bits per pixel for our 8-bit RGB image).
 The rule of thumb for 1990s-era lossy compression schemes—JPEG and MP3—was a 10:1 ratio (2.4 bits per pixel).

-It should be noted that, depending on image content and encoding settings, these ratios vary widely and modern JPEG encoders like [MozJPEG](https://github.com/mozilla/mozjpeg) and [Jpegli](https://opensource.googleblog.com/2024/04/introducing-jpegli-new-jpeg-coding-library.html) typically outperform this 10:1 target at their default settings.
+It should be noted that, depending on image content and encoding settings, these ratios vary widely and modern JPEG encoders like <a hreflang="en" href="https://github.com/mozilla/mozjpeg">MozJPEG</a> and <a hreflang="en" href="https://opensource.googleblog.com/2024/04/introducing-jpegli-new-jpeg-coding-library.html">Jpegli</a> typically outperform this 10:1 target at their default settings.

 To summarize: